gkapfham/pyohio2021-presentation/slides.md

 - **Read the defect finding comments**

-The experiences that I share in this talk took place in the context of building an open source program, called WorkKnow, they keeps you "in the know" about the history of your workflow builds on GitHub Actions.
-WorkKnow uses GitHub's REST API to download the history of workflow executions, extracts, parses, and summarizes the data and stores the most important results in CSV files.
+The experiences that I share in this talk took place in the context of building an open-source program, called WorkKnow, that keeps you "in the know" about the history of workflow builds on GitHub Actions.
+WorkKnow uses GitHub's REST API to download the history of workflow executions.
+It them extracts, parses, and summarizes the data and stores the most important results in CSV files.

+**CUT IN SHORT VERSION**

 I'm building and using WorkKnow because it helps me to gain insights into the trends evident in both my GitHub action workflows and the workflows of popular